Hi, I'm Marion.

 Older Dogs & Mobility

 Moving to London in 2018, Yuki was by then 13 years old.
 Seeking a way to care for his older joints I researched massage.
 I had intended to do a 1 day introductory workshop.
-Two years later I graduated from the two-year Clinical Canine Massage Practitioner course developed by Natalie Lenton of the Clinical Canine Massage Therapy Centre (UK).
+Two years later I graduated from the Clinical Canine Massage Practitioner course developed by Natalie Lenton of the Clinical Canine Massage Therapy Centre (UK).

 Onto Hot Doggity